Madhura1998/lotl-edr-cis-linux/README.md

 The framework collects telemetry from five complementary sources.

-1. auditd
+1. auditd:
 Linux audit events are collected to provide visibility into process execution, file access, and other security-relevant system activity.

-2. Authentication Logs
+2. Authentication Logs:
 Authentication and privilege-related events are collected from Linux authentication logs, including SSH and sudo activity.

-3. /proc
+3. /proc :
 The /proc filesystem is used to obtain process-level information such as:
 Running processes

 Command lines

 Process ownership

 Process relationships

 Session information

 Active terminals

-4. eBPF
+4. eBPF:
 The eBPF collector provides kernel-level runtime visibility using BCC-based tracing.
 The framework monitors activities including: execve connect
 File deletion activity

-5. Network
+5. Network:
 Network telemetry is collected from Linux socket information and associated with processes to provide visibility into suspicious outbound and inbound activity.

-Event Normalization
+Event Normalization:
 Events collected from different telemetry sources are converted into a common normalized event structure.
 Normalization allows events from auditd, authentication logs, /proc, eBPF, and network monitoring to be processed consistently by the detection and correlation components.

 Detection Engine

 Detection rules are stored as YAML files under: rule\_engine/rules/
 The rules are organized into two categories.